The Governing Body

 - Finance & General Purposes: oversees the budget, monitors the duties of the Governing Body as the employer and manages the resources and the estate.

 - Standards: monitors and develops all aspects of student achievement, the quality of teaching and support and students’ experiences.

-- Remuneration: reviews salary structures of the Principal, the Vice Principal, the Finance Director and the Clerk.
+- Remuneration: reviews salary structures of the Principal, the Vice Principal and the Clerk.

 - Advisory: recruits new Governors with appropriate expertise and experience.